-The Outer Worlds: Spacer's Choice Edition PC Review
+The Outer Worlds: Spacer's Choice Edition Review

-The Outer Worlds: Spacer's Choice Edition is what Obsidian does best, a character-driven RPG that allows you to resolve situations however you see fit.
+The Outer Worlds: Spacer's Choice Edition is what Obsidian does best: a character-driven RPG that allows you to resolve situations however you see fit.

 Reviewed by Rayan on Mar 20, 2023